Wladimiro Falcone

 Wladimiro Falcone (born 12 April 1995) is an Italian professional footballer who plays as a goalkeeper for Serie A club Lecce.

 Club career

 Sampdoria

 Born in Rome, Falcone played for local Roman clubs Lodigiani and Vigor Perconti, before joining the youth academy of Ligurian club Sampdoria.
-He was the first choice of their reserve team from 2012 to 2014, while also appearing as unused bench for the first team.
+He was the first choice of their reserve team from 2012 to 2014, while also appearing as an unused bench for the first team.

 Loans

 On 25 July 2014, Falcone was signed by Lega Pro club Como in a temporary deal.
 The club won promotion to Serie B in 2015 as the promotion playoffs winner.

 On 20 July 2015, he was signed by another third-level club, Savona, in a temporary deal.

 On 9 July 2016, he left Samp once again for Livorno in another temporary deal.
 The club was relegated from Serie B to Lega Pro in 2016.
 On 31 January 2017, he returned to Sampdoria.

 In July 2017, he joined Bassano on loan.
 But in January 2018, he left for Gavorrano.
 Later he went to Lucchese on loan.